jayzheng98/jayzheng98.github.io/_pages/cv.md

 - **[Verification and recurrence of \*\*\*\*\* vulnerability in the wireless communication system of China Urban Rail Transit](/projects/project1)** <br>
 **Time:** 2022.04.15 - Now &ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp; **Role:** Principal Investigator <br>
-**Abstract:**&ensp;&ensp;<font size='6'>*After preliminary theoretical research, a high-risk vulnerability in the subway communication system was found.
-Thus a confidential project is established, which mainly includes: referring to the "aLTEr" attack scheme, building a pseudo base-station experimental platform for the recurrence and verification of the <u>man-in-the-middle attack</u> against the LTE communication system of subway*</font>
+**Abstract:**&ensp;&ensp;*<font size='3'>After preliminary theoretical research, a high-risk vulnerability in the subway communication system was found.
+Thus a confidential project is established, which mainly includes: referring to the "aLTEr" attack scheme, building a pseudo base-station experimental platform for the recurrence and verification of the <u>man-in-the-middle attack</u> against the LTE communication system of subway</font>*
 <br>

 - **[Cybersecurity threat analysis and prediction of high-speed railway signal system based on knowledge graph](/projects/project2)** <br>